-- d.
-(1) Dogs must walk steadily at heel and remain steady and quiet at drives We have already discussed this. - (2) If the game situation permits, two retrieves in the first round, then one retrieve in the second round is the usual procedure.
+d.
+(1) Dogs must walk steadily at heel and remain steady and quiet at drives

+We have already discussed this.

+(2) If the game situation permits, two retrieves in the first round, then one retrieve in the second round is the usual procedure.
 It is imperative that the Chief Steward should be informed of any dogs eliminated or discarded for any reason.
 This will allow the Chief Steward to have the right dogs available when required.
+It is however the Judge or Judges responsibility to ensure that the right dogs are in line.